 To configure video delivery using Low Latency MPEG-DASH, contact the technical support email@example.com

-The stream latency is the time interval between the moment the frame is captured and is displayed on the viewers' screens.
+Stream latency is a time interval between the moment a frame is captured and the moment that frame is displayed on the viewers' screens.

 Stream latency reasons

-- Encoding/packaging: content processing to create stream segments.
+- Encoding/packaging: content is being processed to create stream segments.